-In the coming weeks, we’ll be releasing a series of articles taking you through the end-point assessment methods used in new apprenticeship assessment plans, and some of the practical issues to consider.
-But first, here’s a look under the bonnet of “high-stakes” end-point assessment and how it’s starting to shape up.
+We’ve been releasing a series of articles taking you through the end-point assessment methods used in new apprenticeship assessment plans, and some of the practical issues to consider.
+(If you’ve missed these posts, here are insights into the professional discussion, presentation / showcase, practical assessments, multiple choice tests and the interview).
+First though, here’s a look at how “high-stakes” end-point assessment is starting to shape up…

 Apprenticeship end-point assessment is happening.
 Every apprentice aiming for one of the new apprenticeship standards will face a formal end-point assessment at the end of their programme.